ropensci/roweb3/content/champions/programdetails_2023.md

 ## Program goals

-After the inaugural year of the _rOpenSci Champions Program_ we open the second call!!
+We're excited to open our second call for the _rOpenSci Champions Program_!

-The program aims to support R developers, from around the world, and who identify themselves as members of a group that is systematically excluded from the open software community to:
+The program aims to support R developers from around the world who identify themselves as members of groups which are systematically excluded from the open software community.

+Through this program, Champions will:

 * Gain the skills to develop their own R package or;
 * Gain confidence in submitting an R package for peer review or become a reviewer.
-* Learn how to lead a workshop or other event about package development or software peer review -  or another rOpenSci activity - in their local community.
+* Learn how to lead a workshop, event, or other rOpenSci activity on the topic of package development or software peer review in their local community.
 * Connect with a supportive network of peers and mentors within the R ecosystem.
 * Provide feedback to help rOpenSci to continue to host relevant, welcoming activities for R developers.
-* Gain transferable skills and experiences that are sought after for careers in open source software.
+* Gain valuable and transferable skills and experiences relevant to careers in open source software.

 We are looking six to nine Champions for this second group.
-We expect to co-create the rOpenSci Champion program with the selected applicants and influence future editions with their experience and feedback.
+We expect to co-create this iteration of the rOpenSci Champions Program with the selected applicants and refine future editions with their experience and feedback.

 We look forward to receiving many applications and are committed to directing non-selected applicants towards other ways in which they can contribute to rOpenSci.